tkoetting03/Ring-Buffer/README.md

 ```
 ## Lesser Functions

 We will now add some smaller functions to provide basic functionality to compliment what we already have with our code.
-First, we may want to check the size of our ring buffer (how many elements are stored in it), so we will need to write a function which returns the value stored in "ringBuffer->stored".
+First, we may want to check the size of our ring buffer (how many elements are stored in it), so we will need to write a function which returns the value stored in "pointerStruct->stored".

 ```
 int ringSize(ringBuffer *pointerStruct) {